Chemistry for Good Challenge

 Developing your idea

-Use our handy step-by-step guide to help you along in the competition
+Use our handy step-by-step guide an judging criteria to help you along in the competition.

 When?